UWrc/UWrc.github.io/docs/hyak101/python/overlay.md

 To complete our containerized version of conda, we will demonstrate running services (like a Jupyter server) inside a container.

 :::tip Pro tip: customization opportunity
-If you are a conda user, but don't need this container for jupyter, at this point you could build a custom environment for any python protocol by adapting the following isntructions to install your required packages.
+If you are a conda user, but don't need this container for jupyter, at this point you could build a custom environment for any python protocol by adapting the following instructions to install your required packages.
 :::

 ### Installing the Jupyter software